 Experience level: this course is aimed at beginner to intermediate level photographers.
 We’ll assume you know the basics of using your camera such as how to focus the lens and how to select the ISO setting, lens aperture and exposure length.

-What you will need to bring: a DSLR camera with a wide lens (a standard wide-ish kit lens, e.g. 18-55mm, like those often included with new DSLR cameras is fine); a sturdy photographic tripod to mount your camera on; warm clothes and sturdy footwear; a red-light torch is essential.
+What you will need to bring: a DSLR camera with a wide lens (a standard wide-ish kit lens, e.g. 18-55mm, like those often included with new DSLR cameras is fine); a sturdy photographic tripod to mount your camera on; suitable clothes and sturdy footwear for being outside at night on uneven, grassy ground; a red-light torch is essential.

 This course will focus on giving you a gentle introduction to the exciting world of nightscape astrophotography.
 Nightscape astrophotography involves capturing images of the night sky over a landscape – typically with just a DSLR, or advanced mirrorless camera, and a static photo tripod – and draws on many different skills.
 During the course presentations we’ll look first at what challenges this type of astrophotography presents, from the motion of the night sky to the fact that what we’re trying to capture is often quite faint.
 We’ll examine how we can tackle those challenges with careful selection of camera and lens settings to get the best possible image.